 “We were required to hold hands as part of a trust exercise and I’m just not comfortable with physical contact”

-So, when planning your team building, there’s a few key things to remember:
+So, when planning your corporate event, there’s a few key things to remember:

 Inclusivity – Team building means involving the whole team.
 Pick activities that everyone can comfortably participate in.